COMPAREUoB/image-analysis-with-fiji/README.md

 # Note

-The material for this course was originally developed at the Cancer Resarch UK Cambridge institute.
+This repository was forked from [Jeremy Pike's original](https://github.com/JeremyPike/image-analysis-with-fiji) Course material was originally developed at the Cancer Resarch UK Cambridge Institute and adapted by Jeremy Pike, Joao Correia and Hector Basevi.
+The material for this course was .